-How to Host a Website: 4 Simple Steps and Why You Need Web Hosting, and Tips to Choose It
+How to Host a Website: 5 Simple Steps, Why You Need Web Hosting, and Tips to Choose It

-- Save money.
-Buying a hosting solution is more affordable than self-hosting your website.
-You only need to pay for the chosen hosting plan, while the hosting company handles maintenance and upgrade costs.
+- Cost-effective.
+You only need to pay for the hosting plan’s fixed price while the hosting company handles maintenance.

 - Highly scalable.
 If your current hosting plan can no longer keep up with the website’s growth rate, you can upgrade it or switch to another type of hosting.